LLnCSoftware/mserve/examples/01quickstart/README.md

 (not thru mserve) for debugging, but in production you will probably want to allow only a single connection, which can be accomplished by setting .z.pw to always return 0b.

-This happens in the .z.po handler, because if .z.pc is set to exit before a a connection is made, The q instance will terminate immediately after loading.
+This happens in the .z.po handler, because if .z.pc is set to exit before a connection is made, The q instance will terminate immediately after loading.

 ## Annoying Details Glossed Over